nvdla/doc/doc/hw/v1/ias/unit_description.rst

 CDMA_WT is simple compared to other DMA engines, except that it can support three read steams at a time.
 If the input weight format is uncompressed, it only fetches weight data.
-If the input weight format is compressed, weight/WMB/WGS are all fetched.
+If the input weight format is compressed, weight, WMB, and WGS are all fetched.
 Please see `Data Formats
 <http://nvdla.org/hw/format.html>`_ for more details of weight formats.

 If the input weight data is compressed, two arbiters are enabled for order of read streams.
-First a weighted round-robin arbiter grants a request from weight stream and WMB stream.
-Then the winner competes with WGS request steam by a static priority arbiter.
+First a weighted round-robin arbiter grants a request from the weight stream or the WMB stream.
+Then the winner competes with the WGS request steam with a static priority arbitration.
 WGS always has priority.
-At last, the final winner is sent to weight channel for data fetching.
+The final winning request is sent to weight channel for data fetching.

-CDMA_WT is always trying to fill convolution buffer as much as possible, until the free entries runs out or weight fetching is done.
+CDMA_WT always tries to fill the convolution buffer as much as possible, until the free entries runs out or weight fetching is complete.

-CDMA maintains and communicates status of both weight buffer and input data buffer in CBUF.
+CDMA maintains and communicates status of both the weight buffer and input data buffer in CBUF.
 There are two copies of status in CDMA and CSC.
-Two modules exchange the update/release information like an asynchronous FIFO, and decide when to fetch new feature/pixel/weight data and when to release these data.
+Two modules exchange the update/release information to decide when to fetch new feature/pixel/weight data and when to release these data elements.

 .. power-consideration-1:

 Power Consideration
 ~~~~~~~~~~~~~~~~~~~

-Convolution DMA applies SLCG in data path.
+Convolution DMA applies clock gating in the data path.
 The clock of data path of
-convolution DMA is gated by SLCG when it is idle and no HW-layer is
+convolution DMA is gated when it is idle and no hardware layer is
-available from programmable registers.
-While SLCG does not clock gate
-the regfile sub module inside convolution DMA.
+configured in the programmable registers.
+The regfile sub module inside
+convolution DMA is not clock gated so that new commands can be programmed.

 Convolution Buffer
 ------------------